CitizensFoundation/policy-synth/agents/docs/src/agents/solutions/create/createImages.md

 # CreateSolutionImagesProcessor

 This class is responsible for creating images for solutions to sub-problems using AI image generation services like Stability AI and DALL-E 3.
-It extends the `BaseProcessor` class and includes methods for downloading images, generating image prompts, and uploading images to AWS S3.
+It extends the `BaseProlemSolvingAgent` class and includes methods for downloading images, generating image prompts, and uploading images to AWS S3.

 ## Properties